NethermindEth/horus-checker/README.md

 > Note: `main` and `_Stack.empty` appear here since Horus implicitly gives all
 > unannotated functions a trivial (always true) specification.

+The judgement `Unsat` means verified!
+The three functions `_Stack.add`, `_Stack.lit`, and `_Stack.top` that we annotated all say `Unsat`, which means our implementations are correct with respect to the specifications we wrote in our annotations.

 Congrats!
 You've just formally verified your first Cairo program!